 This time frame assumes the contractor is fairly quick working, the house is priced right, the buyers get their loan with no problems and there are no other delays.
 When flipping houses you have to remember that nothing ever works out perfectly so plan for delays and plan for a six month turn time.

 What is the best way to sell a flip?

 Many flippers try to sell a house for sale by owner to save money on a real estate agent commission.
 This is a huge mistake if the house flipper does not know what they are doing.
 The best way to sell a house is to use a real estate agent, because they will market it better, price it better and get it sold quicker.
-If you under price a home you will leave money on the table and if you overpriced the home you it will sit on the market and sell for less than if it was priced right.
+If you under price a home, you will leave money on the table and if you over price the home, it will sit on the market and sell for less than if it was priced right.